-Do you know there is a Harriet Tubman movie covering the life of the American abolitionist and political activist, and how she used the Underground Railroad?
-We have 19 great Harriet Tubman for kids activities and perfect for Black History Month, women in history and Harriet Tubman Day or addition to your homeschool history curriculum!
+Harriet Tubman lessons learning about life of the American abolitionist, political activist, and the Underground Railroad.
+We have 19 great Harriet Tubman for kids activities and perfect for Black History Month, women in history, Harriet Tubman Day or addition to your homeschool history curriculum!